chrislgarry/Apollo-11/README.md

 Apollo-11
 =========

-Original Apollo 11 guidance computer (AGC) source code, in assembly, for Command Module (Comanche055) and Lunar Module (Luminary099).
-Digitized by the folks at Virtual AGC and MIT.
+Original Apollo 11 guidance computer (AGC) source code, converted from their custom .agc files to .s files for syntax highlighting, for Command Module (Comanche055) and Lunar Module (Luminary099).
+Digitized by the folks at Virtual AGC (www.ibiblio.org/apollo) and MIT Museum.

 ####Attribution